windycom/windy-plugin-template/docs/WINDY_API.md

 Ignore "Allowed domains" fields it this case.

 Module `pluginDataLoader` returns  a function, that creates instance of reusable backend data loader.
-Once you creare your loading instance, you use it like this: `load( type, options )`, where type describes type of data you want to load and options depend on the type you want to load.
+Once you create your loading instance, you use it like this: `load( type, options )`, where type describes type of data you want to load and options depend on the type you want to load.

-So far only `forecast` and `airData` types are supported. let us know if we should add more data types to API.
+So far only `forecast` and `airData` types are supported.
+Let us know if we should add more data types to API.

 Data loader function returns a Promise, that resolves into `{ status, data }` object.